|

 For example, would Dennis find it acceptable for 10 homeless winos to kill a

-improve enormously compared to living on the streets, and given that they would
+would improve enormously compared to living on the streets, and given that they

-them?
+kill them?

 Well.
 Probably not.